Plugin Reviews

 Drum Monkey is reliable for quick drum ideas, with a distortion control that adds character.
 Chord Genie works as a cheap entry point, but its usefulness disappears once you have MIDI Wizard.

-The plugins all do their jobs, but the real issue is price, and potential crash issues that exist, which shouldn’t for that price.
-For producers with disposable income, they are fun and practical tools.
+The plugins all do their jobs, and for producers with the income, they are fun and practical tools.
 For everyone else, cheaper options may cover the same ground at a fraction of the cost.

 Pros